Skip to Content

 • Minimum class standing: Sophomore

-Why Study in Stellenbosch?
+Why study in Stellenbosch?

-This program offers you the opportunity to create an educational program that meets your personal and academic goals—choose from courses in a variety of topics, many with a South African or African theme, while living in one of the most beautiful and diverse regions in the world.
+Stellenbosch University focuses on inclusivity, diversity, and relevant and impactful research.
+Specifically, a science-for-society approach is implemented, which aims to improve people's lives using academic excellence to find sustainable solutions.
+This program offers you the opportunity to create an educational program that meets your personal and academic goals — choose from courses in a variety of topics, many with a South African or African theme, while living in one of the most beautiful and diverse regions in the world.